Transportation in South Florida: Rail transportation

-Miami-Dade County is located at the southern end of two prominent rail lines, the state-owned CSX passenger and freight line, and the Florida East Coast Railway freight line.
-It has a regional commuter rail system (Tri-Rail), which uses the CSX line along with Amtrak.
+Miami-Dade County is located at the southern end of two prominent rail lines, the state-owned South Florida Rail Corridor, and the Florida East Coast Railway.
+The region has a commuter rail system (Tri-Rail), which uses the South Florida Rail Corridor line along with Amtrak.
 South Florida was planned to be connected to Orlando and Tampa by the government funded Florida high speed rail system; however that plan was cancelled in 2011.
-In 2014, companies of the Florida East Coast Railway began construction on a higher-speed rail system to ultimately connect Miami, Fort Lauderdale, West Palm Beach, and Orlando International Airport.
-Historically, the Florida East Coast Railway (FEC) line extended all the way to Key West, running passenger and freight service on the famed Overseas Railroad through the Keys.
-However, this line was severely damaged during the 1935 Labor Day hurricane and service never returned.
+In 2014, Florida East Coast Industries began construction on a higher-speed rail system named Brightline, which now currently connects between Miami and Orlando.
+The Northeast Corridor Rapid Transit Project plans to add commuter rail on the Florida East Coast Railway between MiamiCentral and Aventura.

 Intercity and higher-speed services

 Amtrak

-Miami is the southern terminus of Amtrak's Atlantic Coast services, running two lines, the Silver Meteor and the Silver Star, both terminating in New York City.
+Miami is the southern terminus of Amtrak's Atlantic Coast services, running two lines, the Floridian and the Silver Meteor, terminating in Chicago and New York City, respectively.
 The Miami Amtrak Station is located in the suburb of Hialeah near the Tri-Rail/Metrorail Station on NW 79 St and NW 38 Ave.
-Amtrak operations are planned to be moved from its current out-of-the-way location to a more centralized location at the Miami Intermodal Center near Miami International Airport, giving it direct connections with Metrorail, MIA Mover, and Tri-Rail.
-The standard rail part of the station was expected to be completed by fall 2013, however various delays including a realization that the platforms as well as the distance between the two nearest surface streets was less than the length of some Amtrak trains.

 There are five other Amtrak stations in the region; Hollywood, Fort Lauderdale, Deerfield Beach, Delray Beach, and West Palm Beach.
 All of these are shared with Tri-Rail; all but Delray Beach date back to the 1920s when the line was operated by the Seaboard Air Line Railroad.
 The newer Delray Beach station replaced the Delray Beach Seaboard Air Line Railway Station located a few blocks down the line.